TransferWare/epc/README.md

 The correct procedure is to download and install (unzip) the newest Basic (Light) Package and SQL*Plus Package into the same instantclient directory.
 The versions should be the same.

-In the end add the instantclient directory `<instantclient directory>` to your executable path environment variable PATH and shared library path environment variable (DYLD_LIBRARY_PATH on Mac OS X, LD_LIBRARY_PATH for the rest).
+In the end add the instantclient directory `<instantclient directory>` to your executable path environment variable PATH.

-Test whether sqlplus exists now.
+Test whether `sqlplus` exists now.

 ### Installation